AhmadAlkhouli/Experts-Appointment/README.md

 This is an intial software for booking appointment portal.

-I have used in writing this module Laravel 7 MVC with some Vue scripts for ajax calls.
+I used Laravel 7 MVC with some Vue scripts for ajax calls for writing this module.